ayuranjan/Avoid-obstacle-game-/README.md

 # Avoid-obstacle-game-
-A basic game usING Pygame in whichwe can move the flappy bird  left and right  to avoid collision with the blocks whose size keeps on changing .
-The speed of the block is increased  by a factor of 2 every time one avoids it .
+ Python-based interactive game featuring character movement control for left and right directions, allowing players to navigate and evade dynamically changing obstacle blocks.
+The game's challenge dynamically escalates as the speed of the blocks doubles with each successful evasion, providing an engaging and progressively challenging gaming experience.